 Some students need a different approach to help them learn.
 A master’s degree in special education is a perfect next step for current education professionals looking to specialize.
 A special education master’s degree offers additional teaching techniques and theories that build on existing experience and expertise.

-The master’s in health care administration revolves around training future medical leaders.
+The master’s in healthcare administration revolves around training future medical leaders.
 The curriculum provides the knowledge to run the business part of a hospital or other medical organization.
-Because of this, a health care administration degree is a logical progression for anyone already working as a clinician who wants to shift into an executive role or for a business executive interested in shifting to the health care industry.
+Because of this, a healthcare administration degree is a logical progression for anyone already working as a clinician who wants to shift into an executive role or for a business executive interested in shifting to the healthcare industry.
+Healthcare administration careers include consultant, project manager, policy analyst, quality improvement manager, and medical and health services manager.

 Health Informatics